Jolly Swag's BGCM STEAM Camp PSA

 2020 Summer Camp

-You asked and we listened!
-In light of COVID-19 and keeping families safe, we were proud to offer a fully online virtual summer camp that consisted of many of the activities our students and families grew to love and enjoy.
-Our goal was to keep everyone safe, smart, and social.
-Our virtual camps were the perfect way to sharpen STEM + Art skills and bond with new friends, all online from the comfort of home.
-With the highest quality remote instruction, campers unlocked their brilliance and created exciting projects.
+This year, you asked and we listened!
+Now in lieu of COVID19 and keeping families safe, we’re proud to offer a fully online virtual summer camp that will consist of many of the activities our students and families have grown to love and enjoy.
+Our goal is to keep everyone safe, smart, and social.
+Our virtual camps is the perfect way to sharpen your STEM + Art skills and bond with new friends, all online from the comfort of home.
+With the highest quality remote instruction, campers will unlock their brilliance and create exciting projects.

-Robotics, coding, gaming, creative arts, financial literacy, entrepreneurship, digital media, literacy, virtual tours, guest speakers, and Friday Fun Days were only a small piece of the fun children experienced.
-To maintain interest and excitement to come back each day, classes were short and effective, we offered the most effective coding classes, with a balanced schedule, and the magic of participating in all the magic of a camp experience.
+Robotics, coding, gaming, creative arts, financial literacy, entrepreneurship, digital media, literacy, virtual tours, guest speakers, and Friday Fun Days is only a small piece of the fun children will experience.
+To maintain interest and excitement to come back each day, classes will be short and effective, we will offer the most effective coding classes, with a balanced schedule, and the magic of participating in all the magic of a camp experience.

-Guest speakers included judges, members of congress, food scientists, forensic scientists, attorneys, doctors, technology professionals, those who worked in finance, the music industry, and perhaps even a surprise celebrity guest or two!
+Guest speakers may include judges, members of congress, food scientists, forensic scientists, attorneys, doctors, technology professionals, those who work in finance, the music industry, and perhaps even a surprise celebrity guest or two!

-Camp at BGCM was one that your child HAD to experience in 2020.
+Camp at BGCM is one that your child MUST experience in 2020.
+So enroll today!

 Frequently Asked Questions speech bubble